Laykel/nfc-rf-fingerprinting/README.md

 ## How to run

-The first step to run anything from this project is to clone the repo (warning, this will also download the datasets if you have git LFS installed).
+The first step to run anything from this project is to clone the repo.
+(Warning, the datasets were removed from git LFS.
+Open an issue if you're unable to build your own datasets.)
 For more information on the main python project, see [the its readme](nfc_rfml/README.md).

 ### The acquisition script